 No trip to the United States of America is complete without a classical road trip.
-At least once in a lifetime, you must experience how it feels like being on the road, especially on the endless highways of the US; you must get to know the motel life; you must observe your reaction upon hearing your navigation system saying “drive 66 miles straight ahead”, and you don’t even get to see another car, or gas station along the way.
+At least once in a lifetime, you must experience how it feels like being on the road, especially on the endless highways of the US; you must get to know the motel life; you must observe your reaction upon hearing your navigation system say “drive 66 miles straight ahead”, and you don’t even get to see another car, or gas station along the way.
 We were doing exactly the same in May 2010 for two weeks in California followed by a fantastic ending in New York.

 Here is my top 15 must-do list, you should not miss on a road trip in California (sorry, I could not narrow it down – every day had its own highlight), in the order we visited.